Cooking & Handling Dairy

 Purchasing and Storing

 Hard cheese, like Cheddar, Gouda, Edam and Swiss, can last for 3-4 weeks tightly wrapped in the refrigerator after opening.
 It’s okay to freeze hard cheese, but the texture and taste may lose quality after time.
-Hard cheese can last 3-4 weeks tightly wrapped in the refrigerator, and you can remove mold from hard cheese by cutting a one-inch square around it — the rest is safe to eat!
+You can remove mold from hard cheese by cutting a one-inch square around it — the rest is safe to eat!

 The softer the cheese, the shorter the shelf life — cream cheese can last for up to two weeks, while ricotta and cottage cheese last only one week.
 Pregnant women, young children, the elderly and people with weakened immune systems should not eat unpasteurized cheeses or soft cheeses like camembert, brie, blue-veined, etc. Processed cheese spread can keep for 3-4 weeks in the refrigerator after being opened.